Maximize your Laravel blog's potential with SEO best practices and reach 10K monthly clicks on Google.

 Learn all about mocking on Laravel’s documentation.

-If you want to make sure that all HTTP requests made during your tests are fake, you can use the preventStrayRequests() method.
+Here’s a great tip if you want to make sure that all HTTP requests made during your tests are fake, you can use the Http::preventStrayRequests() method from the HTTP Facade.

 It will cause an exception to be thrown if any HTTP requests that do not have a corresponding fake response is executed.